yuanshunning/pickit-docs/docs/robot-integrations/abb/index.rst

 Check controller and software compatibility
 -------------------------------------------

-Pick-it is compatible with controllers as of version IRC5 with RobotWare 5 or 6 and furthermore.
-To communicate with Pick-it, the following controller modules needs to be installed:
+Pickit is compatible with controllers as of version IRC5 with RobotWare 5 or 6 and furthermore.
+To communicate with Pickit, the following controller modules needs to be installed:

 - 616 PC interface
 - 623-1 Multitasking